Baden-Baden & the Black Forest

 Tour Manager: An experienced Tour Manager to accompany the group throughout the tour.

-Hotel: 13 nights' accommodation in 5-star hotels including:
+Hotel: 9 nights' accommodation in 5-star hotels including:

 Porterage of one piece of luggage at each hotel.

 Travel: Land travel by private air-conditioned coach.
+An optional coach transfer from Frankfurt Central Station at the start of the tour.

 Entry Fees and Guided Tours: Entrance fees for museums, art galleries etc. as stated in your itinerary.
 Expert local guides at some sites.